SSL traffic monitoring fails if the Apache User or Group name is changed in the httpd.conf file

-Why is malicious SSL traffic not generating alerts after you have edited the httpd.conf file?
+Malicious SSL traffic does not generate alerts after you have edited the httpd.conf file.

 If the system administrator changes the User and/or Group name of the Apache owner to a non-default value in the httpd.conf file, the agent will not be able to scan the SSL traffic.

 The agent uses the /tmp/.issx_key object which is owned by the previous Apache user/group.
 Because the owner user/group has changed, the SSL monitoring component will lose access control rights over this object and monitoring for this traffic will fail.

 Resolving the problem